-Cosmo Kimball and the Perfect Hat is, at its core, an interactive animated film, delivered as an app for iPad and similar devices.
+Cosmo Kimball and the Perfect Hat is, at its core, an interactive animated film, delivered on any interactive device.
 Imagine reading a story where the main character reaches a crossroads, and you decide which of two options they should follow.
-But rather than the “turn to page 173” interface of print, the concept is perfectly realized as an animated film on a touchscreen device, the ideal delivery medium for nonlinear storytelling.
+But rather than the “turn to page 173” interface of print, the concept is perfectly realized as an animated film on an interactive device, the ideal delivery medium for nonlinear storytelling.

 While the film is otherwise entirely animated, the eight different appearances of Cosmo’s puppet Gus on the talent show are done with a real puppet on live video.

 It should take about twelve minutes to get through the story one time.
 Then of course, you can start again at the beginning, making different choices to discover all eight endings.
 A hat rack on the “The End” screen keeps track of how many hats you’ve discovered, and you're rewarded with a special bonus song when the hat rack is full!

 Copyright © 2018